jaequery/hak/README.md

 ## What does it do

-Hak is an all-in-one solution to download, develop, run, and deploy websites from your OSX.
+Hak is an all-in-one solution that downloads, runs, and deploy websites from your OSX.
-It uses Docker so you can quickly and efficiently run any kind of stacks at your disposal, that includes node.js, to Ruby, to PHP, etc .
+It uses Docker so you can quickly run any kind of stacks at your disposal, such as node.js, Ruby, PHP, etc .
-Hak also installs the most optimized Docker environment for you on your OSX through it's xhyve, nfs, and DNS/HTTP proxy out of the box.
+Hak also installs the most optimized Docker environment for you on your OSX through xhyve, nfs, and DNS/HTTP proxy out of the box.

 Why use Hak?